Carp fishing: Crucian carp

 Crucian carp inhabit lakes, ponds, and slow-moving rivers throughout Europe and Asia.
-They rarely exceed a weight of over 3.3 pounds (1.5 kg).
-They are often caught as a sport fish: the British rod-caught record for largest crucian is four pounds, nine ounces, caught by Martin Bowler in a lake in southern England in 2003.
-There have been various bids for a breakage of this record since, but they have been passed off as the specimens have not been said to have been "true" crucians, but hybrids between the carp and one of its relatives, such as the goldfish, which are not native to the British Isles.
+They rarely exceed a weight of over 3.3 lb.
+They are often caught as a sport fish: the British rod-caught record for largest crucian is 2.212 kg caught by Adam Brookbanks, from Barham Syndicate Lake, Ipswich in 2024.
+Several claims for a breakage of this record have been disallowed as the specimens have not been said to have been "true" crucians, but hybrids between the carp and one of its relatives, such as the goldfish, which are not native to the British Isles.
 These hybrids often exhibit hybrid vigour or heterosis, being much more adept at finding food and evading predators than either of their parents, and thus pose somewhat of a threat to the native carp population, and to other native aquatic animals.
+Such fish, known as F1 carp, are now regularly stocked into ponds in the United Kingdom where the intention is mainly match fishing rather than specimen hunting.
+They are immune to Koi Herpes Virus which makes them ideal for mass-stocking in commercial ponds, along with their hybrid sterility.

-Japanese Crucian Carp (Ja: hera-buna (ヘラブナ), Herabuna Carp) are extremely popular with anglers in fishing ponds in many parts of Japan.
+Japanese white crucian carp ((Ja: hera-buna (ヘラブナ), Herabuna Carp) are extremely popular with anglers in fishing ponds in many parts of Japan.